Yash954564/SAWMPED-AATUMATION/README.md

 ## Introduction

-This document provides a comprehensive guide to the Hybrid-BDD-API-Test-Framework: Enterprise Edition, a sophisticated and scalable test automation solution designed for modern organizations.
+This document provides a comprehensive guide to the SAWMPED-AATUMATION Test Framework: Enterprise Edition, a sophisticated and scalable test automation solution designed for modern organizations.
 This framework supports a wide range of testing domains, including Web, API, Mobile, Desktop, Database, Performance, ETL, Security, AI, and Cloud, all while integrating manual test cases.
 It's engineered to maximize flexibility, maintainability, and actionable insights.

 ## Components of SAWMPED-AATUMATION Test Framework: